stevedonovan/gentle-intro/src/2-structs-enums-lifetimes.md

     };
 ```
 Why are moved closures needed?
 Because we might need to call them at a point where
 the original context no longer exists.
 A classic case is when creating a _thread_.
+A moved closure does not borrow, so does not have a lifetime.

 A major use of closures is within iterator methods.
 Recall the `range` iterator we
 defined to go over a range of floating-point numbers.
 It's straightforward to operate